-If your bank requires you to buy private mortgage insurance, those premiums are tax-deductible in some cases.
-However, the amount of the deduction is scaled back once your income reaches $100,000 a year.
+If your bank requires you to buy private mortgage insurance, those premiums are sometimes tax-deductible.
+However, the deduction is scaled back once your income reaches $100,000 a year.

-It is common to see fees in the amount of one to three points on a home loan.
-(One point is equal to 1% of the principal of the mortgage loan.)
+It is common to see fees of one to three points on a home loan.
+(One point equals 1% of the mortgage loan's principal.)
 These fees are included on the income tax deductions list and can be fully deducted if they are associated with the purchase of a home.

 3. Equity Loan Interest

-Some people may be able to deduct some of the interest paid on a home equity loan (line of credit) from their 1040s.
-However, the Internal Revenue Service limits the amount of debt that can be treated as home equity for this tax deduction.
+Some people can deduct some of the interest paid on a home equity loan (line of credit).
+However, the Internal Revenue Service (IRS) limits the amount of debt that can be treated as home equity for this tax deduction.
 You are limited to deducting the smaller of:

 - Your home's total fair market value minus certain outstanding debts against the home

 The fourth item on the homeowner tax deductions list is the interest on a home improvement loan of up to $750,000.

 Many people find it necessary to take out a loan to repair or improve their home.
 It's important to distinguish these two types of work.
 You can deduct only the interest on loans taken out for home improvements.